ps-mr/LinqOnSteroids/README.markdown

 To compile this project, you can use SBT.

 ## Using SBT
-The project uses SBT 0.11.2 - you need to install that or a later version of SBT; a pre-installed SBT 0.7.x will not work.
+The project uses SBT 0.12.0; later versions of SBT will download the right one.

 1. To install SBT, follow instructions on this page: